 As a graduate student, I explored a diversity of topics from agricultural economics to nutrition through science education and outreach activities.
 I don’t think you should have to have a PhD to understand the latest scientific discoveries.
 So I wrote and made videos about food and agricultural science issues, exciting discoveries, and my experiences teaching science lessons to K-12 students.
 I even helped found a UC Davis science outreach group called Science Says.

 My volunteer activities as a graduate student lead to my selection as a Mass Media Fellow by the American Association for the Advancement of Sciences.
 As a AAAS Mass Media Fellow, I interned as a science reporter at the Washington Post.
-I had planned to return to the bench after the fellowship, but I have now decided to transition into a career in science writing and communication.
+I am now working as a science writer in Jean Peccoud’s lab at Colorado State University.

 contact me: jenna.e.gallegos @ gmail . com